HospitalJobs.com shares tips on what to include in a resume, how to describe work experience, and proofreading ideas.

 What hospital hiring managers look for in a resume

-Your resume should list the qualifications needed for the job, and make it easy for the hiring manager to see you in that role.
+Your resume for a hospital job should list the qualifications needed for the job, and make it easy for the hiring manager to see you in that role.
 Often, the HR Department screens out potential candidates who do not have the core skills listed on their resume.

 At the top, your resume should list your current contact information.
 Include your name, phone number, and email address.